-Coutume’s collections are designed in our studio in Oaxaca, Mexico, and are ethically made from sampling to finish by talented craftsmen from all over Central America.
+Our collections are designed in our studio in Oaxaca, Mexico, or curated directly in the workshops, and are ethically made from sampling to completion by talented artisans.

-Our connections were mainly established through traveling and working in the field for several years.
-Our collaborations are gradually expanding through time and network.
-We regularly visit the workshops in Guatemala & Mexico, where the makers proudly share the beauty of their process and where we choose premium quality materials and textile techniques.
+Our connections have been established mainly through years of travel and hands-on work in the field.
+Our collaborations continue to expand over time and through our growing networks.
+We regularly visit workshops in Guatemala and Mexico, where makers proudly share the beauty of their process and where we select premium, responsible materials.

-Our brand partners with x8 artisan groups that represent around 80 artisans.
-Our priority is given to women: 80% of the weavers, tailors, and cooperative leaders we work with are female.
-We collaborate with associations, small producers, and families who work in healthy conditions and receive a fair wage.
+Our brand partners with around 17 artisan groups, representing more than 100 artisans.
+Our priority is to support women: 80% of the weavers, tailors, and cooperative leaders we work with are female.
+We collaborate with associations, small producers, and families who work from their own homes in healthy conditions and receive fair wages.

-Our studio uses eco-friendly materials, natural fibers such as cotton and wool, and plant-based dyes whenever possible.
-We are consistently working on the development of new pieces.
+Our studio uses eco-friendly materials, including natural fibers, raw materials, and plant-based dyes whenever possible.

 Nahualá is a small village located in the highlands of Guatemala.
 The K'iche women artisans preserve their heritage by weaving their traditional garb and speaking their Maya language.
 The graphic motifs utilized in their textiles represent the sky and stars and focus on illustrating the strength of women.
 We have partnered with a local design studio to ensure Fair-Trade practices within their cooperative.